AnyDSL/MimIR/docs/passes.md

 ## Rewrite Pass

 In order to write a [rewrite pass](@ref thorin::RWPass), you have to inherit from [RWPass](@ref thorin::RWPass).
-Usually, you are only interested in looking for code patterns that only occur in specific mutable - typically [Lam](@ref thorin::Lam)bdas.
+Usually, you are only interested in looking for code patterns that only occur in specific mutables - typically [Lam](@ref thorin::Lam)bdas.
-You can filter for these mutable by passing it as template parameter to [RWPass](@ref thorin::RWPass) when inherting from it.
+You can filter for these mutables by passing it as template parameter to [RWPass](@ref thorin::RWPass) when inherting from it.
 The main hook to the [PassMan](@ref thorin::PassMan), is the [rewrite](@ref thorin::Pass::rewrite) method.
 As an example, let's have a look at the [Alloc2Malloc](@ref thorin::mem::Alloc2Malloc) pass.
 It rewrites `alloc`/`slot` calls into their more verbose siblings `malloc`/`mslot` that make the size of the alloc'ed type explicit: